brewchetta/pair-programming-dom-debugging-challenge/README.md

 # JS & the DOM Debugging Challenge

-Fix the site!
+In order to finish our application about insects, we need to fix all the bugs!

-To get started, open the `index.html` file with your favorite browser.
+To get started, fork and clone down the repo.
+There are no tests so you'll be debugging without external guidance.
+Open the `index.html` file with your favorite browser.
 You can do this in the browser (for example: `open index.html`, `chrome index.html`, `firefox index.html`).

-Use what you know about Javascript and HTML in order to fix the site.
-Be sure to test often and utilize the console to check your assumptions!
+Editing only the code in `scripts/index.js`, fix all of the errors so that the various bugs and images display properly.

+Good luck!

+## Hints:

+- Remember to check your assumptions.
+Even if something looks right, it may have been mispelled or invoked incorrectly...

+- Focus on one error at a time.
+If you're not sure whether something is working, test it out in the console!

+- Order matters!
+There are at least two things that have been placed in the wrong spot.